What are Strike Options?

 Example 2 - You open a Short position

-The current market price of BTC is US$25,500.
+The current indicative price of BTC is US$25,500.
 You’re considering a contract with a Sell Price of US$3.60 and a Strike Price of US$26,500 expiring in two hours.
 You don’t think BTC’s price will exceed the strike price at expiry and decide to open a short position of 20 Strike Options contracts.
 You adjust your slippage tolerance to US$0.20 per contract for this trade.

 The Indicative Amount you need to pay before confirming your order is: